Homotopy, homology, and persistent homology using closure spaces: Filtrations of closure spaces and persistent homology

 Assume that we have persistence modules indexed by $R = (\R,\leq)$ and with values in $\cat{Vect}$, where $\cat{Vect}$ is the category of $k$-vector spaces and $k$-linear maps for some field $k$.
 Such a persistence module $M$ is called \emph{q-tame} if for each $s < t$, the linear map $M_{s < t}:M_s\to M_t$ has finite rank.
 Persistence modules that are q-tame have well-defined \emph{persistence diagrams}~\cite{Bauer:2015,cdsgo:book}.
+For a persistence module $M$ that is $q$-tame, we denote its persistence diagram by $D(M)$.
 Let $\eps \geq 0$.
 An \emph{$\eps$-matching} between persistence diagrams is a partial bijection such that matched pairs are within $\eps$ of each other and unmatched elements are within $\eps$ of the diagonal.
-The \emph{bottleneck distance} between two persistence diagrams is the infimum of all $\eps \geq 0$ such that there exists an $\eps$-matching between them.
+The \emph{bottleneck distance} between two persistence diagrams is the infimum of all $\eps \geq 0$ such that there exists an $\eps$-matching between them~\cite{cseh:stability}.